uswds/uswds-site/_together/01-summary.md

 <div class=" measure-4">
   {% include together/together-quote.html quote="The Federal Government must deliver a simple, seamless, and secure customer experience, on par with or more effective than leading consumer experiences.
 Irrespective of people’s age, location, digital savvy, disability, education, or English proficiency, the American people deserve a Government that understands who they are, what they need, and how best to deliver for them.
 Every interaction between the Government and the public is an opportunity to deliver the services people expect and deserve." source="President’s Management Agenda Priority 2 Executive Order" source-link="https://www.performance.gov/pma/cx/" hide-icon="true"%}
   <p>
-    USWDS's Inclusive Design Patterns project was developed in support of the Biden-Harris Administration’s President’s Management Agenda <a href="https://www.performance.gov/pma/cx/">Priority 2 Executive Order</a> (Delivering Excellent, Equitable, and Secure Federal Services), <a href="https://www.justice.gov/crt/executive-order-13166">Executive Order 13166</a> (Improving Access to Services for Persons with Limited English Proficiency), <a href="https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/13/executive-order-on-transforming-federal-customer-experience-and-service-delivery-to-rebuild-trust-in-government/">Executive Order 14058</a> (Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government), and <a href="https://www.performance.gov/equity/">Executive Order 13985</a> (Advancing Racial Equity and Underserved Communities through the Federal Government) as well as <a href="https://www.section508.gov/">Section 508</a> and the <a href="https://www.congress.gov/bill/115th-congress/house-bill/5759/text">21st Century Integrated Digital Experience Act</a>.
+    USWDS's Inclusive Design Patterns project was created in support of the Biden-Harris Administration’s President’s Management Agenda <a href="https://www.performance.gov/pma/cx/">Priority 2 Executive Order</a> (Delivering Excellent, Equitable, and Secure Federal Services), <a href="https://www.justice.gov/crt/executive-order-13166">Executive Order 13166</a> (Improving Access to Services for Persons with Limited English Proficiency), <a href="https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/13/executive-order-on-transforming-federal-customer-experience-and-service-delivery-to-rebuild-trust-in-government/">Executive Order 14058</a> (Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government), and <a href="https://www.performance.gov/equity/">Executive Order 13985</a> (Advancing Racial Equity and Underserved Communities through the Federal Government) as well as <a href="https://www.section508.gov/">Section 508</a> and the <a href="https://www.congress.gov/bill/115th-congress/house-bill/5759/text">21st Century Integrated Digital Experience Act</a>.
   </p>
   <p>
     The pattern guidance we're publishing is designed to help remove barriers to online transactions and interactions, helping the public access government services and programs.
 As we spoke with digital teams across the federal space we learned that regardless of program or mission, teams are actively wrestling with these issues: how to create effective, inclusive, and equitable digital experiences.
 Some teams were further along.
 We were fortunate to learn from these colleagues and to have their perspectives inform our work.
 Other teams were in the early stages and were looking for additional guidance from a resource like USWDS.